Tommy Prince: World War II

-First Special Service Force creation
+First Special Service Force (FSSF) creation

 At the start of World War II in September 1939 Prince volunteered to fight with the Canadian Army, although First Nations members were not subject to any conscription for national defence and were not required to join the armed forces.
-He easily met the requirements for recruitment, but was turned down several times before he was finally accepted on 3 June 1940, at a time when the war had reached a crisis for British and Canadian forces with defeat in the Fall of France.
+He easily met the requirements for recruitment, but was turned down several times.
+He was finally accepted on 3 June 1940 at a time when the war had reached a crisis for British and Canadian forces with defeat in the Fall of France.
+Prince was shortly afterwards transported by ship to England.
 He was originally a member of the Royal Canadian Engineers, trained as a "sapper" or member of a combat engineering platoon.
 He was promoted to lance corporal in February 1941.
 Prince eventually became bored with the routine duties spent mostly behind a desk or a lathe, and joined organized Canadian Army sports activities such as running and boxing.
 Later in 1942 he learned of the creation of a new unit which interested him, and he volunteered for duty with a parachute unit designated the 2nd Canadian Parachute Battalion.
-This designation was used to disguise the true reason for the recruitment of parachute volunteers in the UK at that time: the United States and Canada had begun the formation of a special force to conduct sabotage and raids against targets in German-occupied Norway.
+This designation was used to disguise the true reason for the recruitment of parachute volunteers in the UK at that time: the United States and Canada had begun the formation of a special force to conduct secret sabotage and raids against German deuterium plants or heavy water production being used in atomic weapons research in German-occupied Norway.
 Men were recruited in Canada and in the overseas Canadian Army in Britain for this unit secretly named the First Special Service Force.
 The Canadians involved with this training continued to be listed on the rosters of their prior units.
 Although later given an official title of the 2nd Canadian Parachute Battalion for administrative purposes, no such unit actually existed.
 Prince then reported to the UK's parachute school at RAF Ringway, near Manchester.
+Out of 100 initial volunteers, Prince was one of the nine graduates of the parachute course to be chosen to continue with the selection program.